alex-shpak/hugo-book/README.md

  - [Mermaid](https://themes.gohugo.io/theme/hugo-book/docs/shortcodes/mermaid/)
  - [Tabs](https://themes.gohugo.io/theme/hugo-book/docs/shortcodes/tabs/)

-By default, Goldmark trims unsafe output which might prevent some shortcodes from rendeting.
-It's recommended to set `markup.goldmark.renderer.unsafe=true` in case of problems.
+By default, Goldmark trims unsafe outputs which might prevent some shortcodes from rendering.
+It is recommended to set `markup.goldmark.renderer.unsafe=true` if you encounter problems.

 ```toml
 [markup.goldmark.renderer]
   unsafe = true
 ```
-If you are using ```config.yaml``` or ```config.json```, consult [configuration markup](https://gohugo.io/getting-started/configuration-markup/)
+If you are using ```config.yaml``` or ```config.json```, consult the [configuration markup](https://gohugo.io/getting-started/configuration-markup/)

 ## Versioning

-Theme follows simple incremental versioning. e.g. `v1`, `v2` and so on.
+This theme follows a simple incremental versioning. e.g. `v1`, `v2` and so on.
 There might be breaking changes between versions.

-If you want lower maintenance use one of released versions.
-If you want to live on the edge of changes you can use `master` branch and update your website when needed.
+If you want lower maintenance, use one of the released versions.
+If you want to live on the bleeding edge of changes, you can use the `master` branch and update your website when needed.

 ## Contributing